deathbeam/dotfiles/README.md

 arc tmux.conf
 ```

-To add your owm Vim plugin, just clone it to `$ARC/usr/vim` directory.
+To add your own Vim plugin, just clone it to `$ARC/usr/vim` directory.
 For example to add [SuperTab](https://github.com/ervandew/supertab), all you need to do is run this command:

 ```shell
 git clone https://github.com/ervandew/supertab.git $ARC/usr/vim/supertab
 ```

 ## Included stuff
-TODO: Finish included stuff list

 ### Bash
  * [fasd](https://github.com/clvv/fasd): Command-line productivity booster, offers quick access to files and directories, inspired by autojump, z and v.